DimitriBarronmore/luxtre/docs/writing_grammars.md

 repeating -> start {repeated sequence} ending
 ```

 If you wish to remove a non-terminal entirely and start over, such as to replace one from a prior grammar, you can use a `@reset` statement.
-This will remove all productions of that rule from the grammar before the contents of the grammar run.
+This will remove all productions of that rule from the grammar before the contents of the current file run.
 ```
 @reset rule_name
 ```